New Zealand eSignature Compliance Note

 - Information that must be provided in writing in person or by registered mail

-- Notices that must be attached to or left or displayed anywhere;
+- Notices that must be attached to anything or left or displayed anywhere;

-- Documents submitted under statutory provisions that must be presented or served with authorization;
+- Documents filed under statutory provisions that must be exhibited or served

-- Seizure of any item (such as search warrants and seizure warrants);
+- Seizure of any item (e.g., search warrants and seizure warrants)

-- Documents explicitly specified under the Fair Trading Act 1986 (such as information standards, product safety standards, or service safety standards).
+- Documents explicitly specified under the Fair Trading Act 1986 (e.g., information standards, product safety standards, or service safety standards).

 ★ Disclaimer:

-The content of this page is for reference only.
-It aims to provide background information on the electronic signature legal frameworks of various countries/regions.
-Please note that the content of this page does not constitute legal advice and should not be used or relied upon as legal advice.
-For any legal issues related to your use of electronic signatures in a specific jurisdiction, we recommend consulting relevant legal counsel. eSginGlobal is not responsible for any express, implied, or statutory representations or warranties regarding this page or its materials, including but not limited to representations, warranties, or guarantees of merchantability, fitness for a particular purpose, or accuracy.
-If there are other language versions of the electronic signature compliance explanation, and their content is inconsistent with the Chinese version, the Chinese version shall prevail.
+The content on this page is for reference only.
+It aims to provide background information on the legal framework for eSignatures in various countries/regions.
+Please note that the content on this page does not constitute legal advice and should not be used or relied upon as legal advice.
+For any legal issues regarding your use of eSignatures in a specific jurisdiction, we recommend consulting a relevant legal advisor. eSginGlobal is not responsible for any express, implied, or statutory representations or warranties regarding this page or the materials on it, including but not limited to representations, warranties, or guarantees of merchantability, fitness for a particular purpose, or accuracy.
+If there are other language versions of the eSignature compliance note, and their content is inconsistent with the Chinese version, the Chinese version shall prevail.